Dimnez/particleSimulator/README.md

 # Run

-You need webpack, node and canvasElements to run this application.
+You need webpack, node and [canvasElements](https://github.com/Dimnez/CanvasElements) to build this application.

+1. Put './CanvasElements/ in the parent to the './particleSimulator/ folder
-1. Run 'npm install' in the './particleGame' folder
+2. Run 'npm install' in the './particleGame' folder
-2. Run 'npx webpack'
+3. Run 'npx webpack'
-3. Open the public/index.html in a browser
+4. Open the public/index.html in a browser